justinchow3010/GlobalWeatherWeb/README.md

 POST /users  (body: newname, newpw)
 PUT /users/:username (body: newname, newpw, newfavlocs *either of them / all of them*)
 DELETE /users/:username

-Please follow the database schema and the code implemented.
-Return value will be added later on.

 ***Remark: Please do not use form-data to submit data for POST API***